Getting to grips with Pignoletto. Part 1.

 However, the real excitement surrounding this grape lies within the DOCG Colli Bolognesi Pignoletto.
 The DOCG covers a small exclusive enclave found on the rolling hills to the south-west of Bologna.
 The hillsides and valleys here have many different aspects, microclimates and soils.
 Altitudes range from 150 to 600 metres.
 All these factors allow for the expression of individuality and terroir.

-This DOCG is small, some 640 hectares, with production entirely in the hands of 40 artisanal wineries, mostly family owned.
-Some are tiny, making as little as 10,000 bottles per year, while the biggest is around 180,000 bottles per year.
+This DOCG is small, some 640 hectares, with production entirely in the hands of 40 artisanal wineries, mostly family-owned.
+Some are tiny, making as few as 10,000 bottles per year, while the biggest is around 180,000 bottles per year.
 Natural winegrowing practices are also catching on.
-In fact, the DOCG intends to become completely organic.
+The DOCG intends to become completely organic.

 It also has far stricter regulations than the companion DOC.
 For example, yields are half of those in the DOC, typically 50 to 70 hl/ha for fizz.
 Also, all the wine bottling must be within its boundaries.